 2. Bring a draft program to your recital jury.

 a.
 This should include the titles and composers of your pieces.

 b.
 Confirm with your professor how he or she wants their name to appear in the program.

 e.g., Mr. Doe is a student of Professor Bryan Appleby-Weinberg.

-3. Immediately after your recital jury where your professor approves the concert selections, send an electronic copy to firstname.lastname@example.org.
-The Music Librarian, Bob Lipartito will contact you to set up a meeting to discuss the formatting and citations for the program.
-The program must be sent no later than one week after the recital jury to ensure the program can be properly formatted and printed on time.
+3. After your recital jury, your applied professor must see and approve your concert program; however, before it is approved by your applied professor, you have the option of sending an electronic copy of the program to the Performing Arts Librarian for formal editing.
+The Performing Arts Librarian will contact you to set up a meeting to discuss the formatting and citations for the program.
+If you elect to use this excellent service (or if your applied professor requires it), the program should be sent no later than one week after the recital jury to ensure the program can be properly formatted and printed on time.